Click a link below to expand/collapse

-Browning Hall's front desk is 731-881-8940 (24 hours a day) if you need some directions while on the road.
-A University map can be viewed here
+For GPS purposes only, the street address to Browning Hall is 315 Hannings Lane, Martin, TN 38238.
+Browning Hall’s front desk is 731-881-8940 (24 hours a day) if you need directions while on the road.

 You may bring your personal computer at your own risk, but we do not require it.
-There will be a small computer lab in Browning Hall especially for the Governor’s School Scholars.
+A few computers will be set up in Browning Hall especially for the Governor’s School Scholars.
 You will also have access to the general purpose computer labs on campus, as described hereinafter.
 In addition, the Paul Meek Library’s Media Services area has wireless laptop computers available for check-out for in-library use.

-Laundry facilities are located in the basement of Browning Hall.
+Laundry facilities are located in the basement of Browning Hall and have been recently upgraded.
 You may use coins or funds from your Skyhawk Card for laundry purposes.
 However, it will be your responsibility to deposit money on your Skyhawk Card for laundry purposes.
 The cost is $2.00 per wash.
 Dryer usage is free.
 You will be responsible for doing your own laundry, including towels; fresh bed linens will be provided weekly.
 As your schedule will be full, be sure to bring an ample supply of towels and washcloths.
-Please note that you will need to bring laundry detergent, fabric softener and coins.
-There are no change machines in the hallways or laundry areas.
+Please note that you will need to bring laundry detergent, fabric softener, and change.
+There are no change machines in the hallways or laundry area.

 Stamps may be purchased at the full service post office (881-7790), located downstairs in the University Center.
-Your mail will be held at the front desk of Browning Hall for you to pick up.
+Mail will be placed in your personal mailbox in Browning Hall.
+Large packages will be held at the front desk of Browning Hall for you to pick up.
 Your mail should be addressed as follows:

 Governor’s School for the Humanities

 G123L Browning Hall (G123L is the room number)